 The QDC Guide, although not binding, interprets the QDC and provides guidance for its implementation.
 It states that “Building certifiers should take into account the factors associated with requiring compliance when compared to the potential benefits.
 For example, if the building work represents more than 50 per cent of the existing building’s floor area, the building certifier can impose conditions in the approval that require the existing part of the building to comply with all or a stated part of the current building assessment provisions.
 The building certifier may reasonably decide not to impose conditions for upgrading the existing part of the building in circumstances where they consider that applying the new building requirements would:

- not provide a level of benefit commensurate with, or exceeding, the additional
+not provide a level of benefit commensurate with, or exceeding, the additional costs

 Therefore, the Energy Assessor needs to obtain direction as to the scope of their Assessment in a particular renovation from the building certifier.
 This adds to the time and expense required to undertake an Energy Assessment, especially if the Certifier takes time to reply to a request for guidance as to scope.
 However, there is a general practice that is followed 99% of the time (see below).

 If the current renovation (including any structural alterations carried out in the previous three years) represents less than half the total volume of the existing building, there is no provision in The Building Act.
 One might conclude that an assessment is not required.
-However, this does not mean that there is no requirement for assessment, as alterations are also covered under the QDC MP4.1.
+However, this does not mean that there is no requirement for assessment, as alterations are also required to comply with the relevant Performance Requirements under the QDC MP4.1.

 QDC MP4.1 says that the following Performance requirements apply to additions and alterations: